 If a person learns that he/she is the subject of a warrant, it is critical that the person contact a California criminal defense attorney.

 How can I find out if I have an active warrant in California?

-There are three main ways in which a person can find out if he/she is subject to a warrant.
+There are three main ways in which a person can search to find out if he/she is subject to a warrant.
 The first applies when the person knows what California county may have issued the warrant.
 In this case, the person can visit that county sheriff’s office website or the superior court’s website for that county and run a warrant search.

 For example, in Orange County, a person can search the Orange County Sheriff’s Department website.

 You can also use the California Arrests website, which will indicate if a warrant was issued by a given county.

 - if a person suspects a warrant is active in Los Angeles County, he/she can search here, and

 - if a person suspects a warrant is active in San Diego County, he/she can search here.

 The second way to find out information about a warrant is to search the appropriate Superior Court of California’s website and run a warrant search.
 Here, a person will most likely have to enter the following information:

 - your full name,